 - We publish writing that is mind-blowing, often ‘challenging’ (Maureen Freely) and ‘shamelessly literary’ (Stuart Evers) – opening a space for exploration and discovery.
 It’s up for debate.
 Look at the authors we’ve read and published to get a feel for And Other Stories’ tastes.

 - Our focus is on fiction for now, but we are open to non-fiction too, particularly narrative non-fiction.
-Our first work of literary non-fiction is Now and at the Hour of our Death by Susana Moreira Marques.
-A dramatic poem by Deborah Levy (An Amorous Discourse in the Suburbs of Hell) is on the way too.
+Our first work of literary non-fiction was Now and at the Hour of our Death by Susana Moreira Marques.
+A very funny and wonderful poem by Deborah Levy (An Amorous Discourse in the Suburbs of Hell) has come out too.

 - We publish mainly contemporary writing, which for us means written in the last 40 years or so.
 There are a lot of good writers to catch up with from other literatures.
 Books can have slow fuses.

 - We focus on new publications, but don’t rule out great books published only in another English-language country.

 - We publish world-class writing, not ‘world writing’.
 So far we have concentrated on translations because there are so many amazing writers currently not available to readers in English.
 We’re reading a lot of English-language fiction too, and publish what we love, such as Deborah Levy’s Man Booker shortlisted novel Swimming Home and are happy to consider submissions from authors and agents.
 Hence . . .

 - Suggestions and tips are encouraged – send them to the core team via the Contact page.

 - We will read as much as we can.
 But this is fitted in outside of (normal) working hours, so bear with us.
 Responses to submissions cannot always be quick.